manimino/ducks/README.md

 ## How it works

 In HashBox, each attribute is a dict of sets: `{attribute value: set(object IDs)}`.
-On `find()`, object IDs are retrieved for each attribute value, and set operations are applied to get the final object ID set.
+On `find()`, object IDs are retrieved for each attribute value.
+Then, set operations are applied to get the final object ID set.
 Last, the object IDs are mapped to objects, which are then returned.

 FrozenHashBox uses arrays instead of sets, thanks to its immutability constraint.
 It stores a numpy array of objects.
 Attribute values map to indices in the object array.
 On `find()`, the array indices for each match are retrieved.
-Then, very fast set operations provided by [sortednp](https://pypi.org/project/sortednp/) are used to get a final set of object array indices.
-The objects are retrieved from the object array by index and returned.
+Then, set operations provided by [sortednp](https://pypi.org/project/sortednp/) are used to get a final set of object array indices.
+Last, the objects are retrieved from the object array by index and returned.

 HashBox and FrozenHashBox are sparse: If an object is missing an attribute, the link from that attribute to the object is not stored.
 This improves memory efficiency when handling diverse objects.